You are being judged.

 7. No hats – If you go to court in winter you can wear a hat outside the courthouse, but once you enter remove your hat.
 Wearing a hat indoors is a sign of ignorance and worse disrespect.
 No baseball caps, no cowboy hats, and no top hats.

 8. Minimize pocket bulk – Try to avoid looking like you’re expecting to be convicted and have brought all your worldly possessions with you.
-Many court houses now require screening and for you to leave many items outside – avoid the hassle or embarrassment by packing light and making sure anything that can be construed as a weapon or just doesn’t need to go with you stays at home.
+Many court houses now require screening and for you to leave many items outside – avoid the hassle or embarrassment by packing light and making sure anything that can be construed as a weapon stays at home.
 And turn your cell phone off!

 9. Do not overdress – You need to be sensitive to appearing too dapper; no one like a man who tries to appear above others.
 Clothing such as a black tie ensemble does not belong, and if in a rural area you’ll want to even tone down your suit if you wear one at all.
 No pocket square or vest -do not outdress the judge and lawyers.
 Keep it simple, clean, and a manner that says nothing about you is pretentious.
 Do your homework and know the environment before you step into the court.